 For example, if you send a rude or angry email and sign-off with “Have a nice day!” then it is clear that you intended to be sarcastic.
 This will lend to how you are viewed.
 Snarky much?

 If you need someone’s help and you sign-off “Thank you in advance for all your help!” your chances of getting the help you want are better than if you left that little sentence off.
 Folks tend to want to help those who appreciate them.

 Your sign-off can confirm, instill and portray the overall demeanor behind your message.
 To be efficient and save time, I have my sign offs included in the automatic signature file appended to the end of my emails.

 But your sign-off need not be standard!
-Nor does your sign-off have to be a word or phrase above your name to add to your email’s overall tone and intent.
+Nor does your sign-off have to be a word or phrase above your name as the above are shown.
+You can have a phrase instead (or in addition to the above) to add to your email’s overall tone and intent.

 - Talk to you soon!

 How about when you are breaking bad news or not able to give the answers you know the other side is looking for?
 Sign-offs can also include the very last “note” on your message:

 - My humble apologies for not being able to help.

 - Let me know if you still have questions.

 - Hopefully, I can help in the future.